Portability Procedures

 STEP 3: Intake Interview

-Phone Intake interviews will be scheduled when all forms in the Intake packet have been received, including all required documents.
+Phone Intake interviews will be scheduled when ALL forms in the Intake packet have been received, including all required documents.
+NOTE: Failure to provide the required documents by the due date to complete your intake interview, can result in your portability being canceled and your portability packet may be returned to your Initial Housing Agency.

 The Orlando Housing Authority does not determine the eligibility of the portable household; you have been determined eligible by your Initial Housing Agency.
 Our responsibility, as the receiving PHA, is to make sure that all documentation, signatures and/or verification required by this Agency and HUD are in the participant's file.
 Porting families must meet the income guidelines of the Orlando Housing Authority.
 Click here to view the income limits on the Orlando Housing Authority website.